postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 [![api add doc](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Documentation1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Documentation1.png)

 In the above screen, select a corresponding collection from the list whose documentation you want to link and click **Add Documentation**.
 The documentation is now added to the API.

+To understand how versioning influences documentation, refer to the section (ADD a LINK HERE)

 ### Adding an environment